 - 1. To address an imminent hazard to public health as determined by DHEC. - 2.
-To fund a project that corrects violations of primary drinking water standards through consolidation or regionalization. - To fund projects that support consolidation or regionalization of systems to enhance the sustainability, regulatory compliance and/or quality of service of the systems involved. - 4.
+To fund a project that corrects violations of primary drinking water standards through consolidation or regionalization. - 3.
+To fund projects that support consolidation or regionalization of systems to enhance the sustainability, regulatory compliance and/or quality of service of the systems involved. - 4.
 To fund a project where a viable system owner is willing to assume ownership or receivership of a non-viable or abandoned system. - 5.
-To fund projects for eligible sponsors that have not previously received DWSRF funding. - 6.
-To fund a project for an eligible sponsor that otherwise would not receive SRF funds, especially principal forgiveness funds, from some other FFY 2022 DWSRF or CWSRF grant.
-The purpose of this bypass is to facilitate the distribution of SRF funds to a larger number of eligible sponsors, especially sponsors receiving principal forgiveness funds.
+To fund projects for eligible sponsors that have not previously received DWSRF funding; - 6.
+To fund an equitable geographic distribution of projects; - 7.
+To fund a project for an eligible sponsor that otherwise would not receive SRF funds, especially principal forgiveness funds, from some other FFY 2023 DWSRF or CWSRF grant.
+The purpose of this bypass is to facilitate the distribution of SRF funds to a larger number of eligible sponsors, especially sponsors receiving principal forgiveness funds; and - 8.
+To fund projects that do not receive direct federal allotments in order to distribute funds more evenly across the state.
+Additionally, the SRF may choose to not fund projects that appear on the PPL that later receive a direct federal allotment.